 It is important not to lose sight of what mankind seeks to achieve.
 The objective of creating an AI is not to imitate the human brain or to imitate biological life.
 The objective is to create machines that are capable of intelligence that is as good or better than human understanding and intelligence.
-Facts from table I, sections III-B1, III-C2 and III-C3 prove that technology can be developed using properties of any available material, while the intelligence and understanding generated thus, can be specific to the technology that created it.
-The progress of AI has been impeded by the limitations of technology mentioned in section III-F. If intelligence cannot be defined yet, the least that can be done is to obtain clarity on the objectives that can be pursued, based on the knowledge from section III.
+It should also not be forgotten that human capabilities have evolved from millions of years of evolution (and oddly, we do not know a lot about how our own body works).
+Facts from Table I and Sects.
+III-B1, III-C2 and III-C3 prove that technology can be developed using properties of any available material, while the intelligence and understanding generated thus, can be specific to the technology that created it.
+The progress of AI has been impeded by the limitations of technology mentioned in Sect.
+III-F. If intelligence cannot be defined yet, the least that can be done is to obtain clarity on the objectives that can be pursued, based on the knowledge from Sect.
+III.